 These companies ran an experiment: Pay workers their full salary to work fewer days

 Companies in the United Kingdom are about to complete the biggest trial of a four-day work week ever undertaken, anywhere in the world.
-The program's thesis was a provocative one: that for six months, these companies would reduce their workers' hours by 20 percent, to 32 hours a week, but continue to pay them 100 percent of their pay.
+The program's thesis was a provocative one: that for six months, these companies would reduce their workers' hours by 20%, to 32 hours a week, but continue to pay them 100% of their pay.

 Charlotte Lockhart, the founder of Four Day Week, the organization behind the pilot program, says company leaders usually have a visceral reaction when they hear the idea of cutting hours without cutting pay.
 Something like, "That'll never work in my business.
 That'll never work in my industry.
 That'll never work in my country.
 That'll never work in the world."

 Fortunately, she found 73 companies to give it a shot.
-They include financial firms, recruiters, consultants, healthcare companies and even a fish and chip shop (this is Britain, after all).
+They include financial firms, recruiters, consultants, health care companies and even a fish and chip shop (this is Britain, after all).
 And while the data on the study hasn't been released yet, the anecdotal feedback from these firms appears to be positive.
-Fully 86 percent said they will likely continue the four-day workweek policy.
+Fully 86% said they will likely continue the four-day workweek policy.
 The same pay for less time at work?
 Sign us up!

 From the moment the five-day week was adopted as the industry standard, about a century ago, we've been talking about spending less time at work.
 John Maynard Keynes declared in the early 1930s that technological advancement would bring the work week down to 15 hours within a century.
 A U.S. Senate subcommittee doubled down on this in 1965, predicting we'd only be working 14 hours by the year 2000.